tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-30-leveraging-property-based-testing.markdown

     LanguagePrimitives.EnumToValue httpStatusCode = httpCode.code
 ```

 The magic here is the `Property` attribute.
-It makes our life easier by auto populating the parameter `httpCode` with the all the possible values and runs the unit test against each values.
+It makes our life easier by auto-populating the parameter `httpCode` with the all the possible values and runs the unit test against each value.

-As a convention, we need to return boolean by exercising the property that we wanted to assert.
+As a convention, we need to return boolean by validating the property that we wanted to assert.

-> There is no Arrange step to setup the input parameter and FsCheck does that for you :-)
+> There is no Arrange step to setup the input parameter and FsCheck does that for you with 100% test coverage :-)

 ## Mapping HttpCode to HttpStatusCode

-The next task in the use case is doing the reverse, mapping *HttpCode* to *HttpStatusCode*.
+The next task in the use case is doing the reverse, mapping *HttpStatusCode* to *HttpCode*.

 Let's start with the test first.